aliyamerali/guild_messenger/README.md

 ## Next Steps
 Given additional time, here's what I'd like to work on:
+* Refactor!
+Cleanup methods for increased readability, DRY-ness and SRP
-* Adding an ErrorSerializer to return 400 responses in the [JSON:API](https://jsonapi.org/) convention
+* Add an ErrorSerializer to return 400 responses in the [JSON:API](https://jsonapi.org/) convention
 * Refactor to provide more detailed error responses (which field is mising, e.g.)
 * Include additional edge case handling:
   * Set a character limit on message content to ensure it fits within the database
-* Refactor test setup to leverage a gem like [FactoryBot](https://github.com/thoughtbot/factory_bot_rails)
+* Leverage a gem like [FactoryBot](https://github.com/thoughtbot/factory_bot_rails) to cleanup test setup